Tailp/K8sNamespaceRestrictedAccess/README.md

 This will give you all available contexts for your config file to switch to.
 Note that only "those" contexts in your config file so if you want to access a cluster or a namespace not in your config file you have to acquire the config file containing that context(ask the guy who can give you the config file).

-* kubectl config set-context "context name"
+* kubectl config set-context context-name

-Context name can be gotten from the previous command, check name column
+context-name can be gotten from the previous command, check name column

 # Dependencies